Macrobid is a commonly prescribed antibiotic medication used to treat urinary tract infections and bladder infections.

 Taking Macrobid when you have an alcohol problem

 Generally speaking, whilst taking any antibiotics, it is best to avoid alcohol completely for the duration of your treatment.
 This will give you the best chance of full and speedy rehabilitation and reduce the severity of any side effects.

-If you have an alcohol problem but need to take Macrobid, please ensure that your consultant is fully aware and keep a close eye on your symptoms.
+If you have an alcohol problem but need to take Macrobid, please ensure that your consultant is fully aware and keeps a close eye on your symptoms.
 This is especially important if you are alcohol dependent or have suffered alcohol-related damage to your organs.

-If you are alcohol dependent, it will not be safe for you to suddenly stop drinking so that you can take a course of any antibiotics.
+If you are alcohol dependent, it will not be safe for you to suddenly stop drinking so that you can take a course of antibiotics.
 Abrupt cessation of alcohol where an alcohol dependence is identified can result in acute alcohol withdrawal symptoms and a worsening of your bacterial infection.

-If you want help to safely stop alcohol and quit alcohol for good, please call Detox Plus UK to discuss your treatment options.
+If you want help to stop alcohol safely and quit alcohol for good, please call Detox Plus UK to discuss your treatment options.
 We are here to listen and help, providing you with the very best in addiction treatment and care.

 References and sources –